lieb/postdove/doc/postfix_configuration.md

 such queries.
 See the `postfix` documentation for details.
 If it fits your configuration, turn it on.

+#### Spam Filter Wiring
-This last chunk is just linkage for the *Amavis* mail filter linkage.
+This last chunk is just linkage for the *Amavisd* mail filter linkage.
+This directive `content_filter` routes email to another process, in this case the `amavis` filter that is listening on `localhost:10024`.
+The companion to this was set up in `master.cf` to receive the email back on `localhost:10025`.
 It is part of the configuration but not involved with `postdove`.
 ```
 @@ -736,3 +795,7 @@